You did it!! You have gotten to your goal by doing the 21 Day Fix!!! Now it is time to get going into the maintenance phase!

 Well, that is why I said I was watching my scales like a HAWK.
 Maintenace is very flexible.
 You can make a combination of containers that works for YOU, finally.
 So I had decided to split B and C up and make B/C. Because I was opting “more veggies and protein” I went with C for my Greens, my Reds, and my Teaspoons.
 My Purples and Yellows in B. I made darn sure I ONLY used 1 Blue and 1 Orange tho!!

 YOU CAN NOT DO THIS IN AN ACTIVE WEIGHT LOSS ROUND.
-ONLY IN MAINTENANCE!!
+ONLY WHEN GOING INTO THE MAINTENANCE PHASE!!

 Did I say that loud enough??